RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

 	``LDSBankConflict:`` The percentage of time accesses to the LDS are stalled due to bank conflicts relative to GPU Time.
 In the ideal case, there are no bank conflicts in the local memory access, and this number is zero.

 Local memory is software-controlled "scratchpad" memory.
 In contrast, caches typically used on CPUs monitor the access stream and automatically capture recent accesses in a tagged cache.
 The scratchpad allows the kernel to explicitly load items into the memory; they exist in local memory until the kernel replaces them, or until the work-group ends.
-To declare a block of local memory, use the ``__local`` keyword; for example: ``__local float localBuffer[64]``
+To declare a block of local memory, use the ``__local`` keyword;

+	For example: ``__local float localBuffer[64]``

 These declarations can be either in the parameters to the kernel call or in the body of the kernel.
 The ``__local`` syntax allocates a single block of memory, which is shared across all work-items in the workgroup.

 To write data into local memory, write it into an array allocated with ``__local``.

 	For example: ``localBuffer[i] = 5.0;``

 A typical access pattern is for each work-item to collaboratively write to the local memory: each work-item writes a subsection, and as the work-items execute in parallel they write the entire array.
 Combined with proper consideration for the access pattern and bank alignment, these collaborative write approaches can lead to highly efficient memory accessing.
 Local memory is consistent across work-items only at a work-group barrier; thus, before reading the values written collaboratively, the kernel must include a ``barrier()`` instruction.